alexrudy/AstroObject/_sources/intro.txt

-.. currentmodule:: AstroObject
+.. module:: AstroObject

+.. _Introduction:

 Introduction to :mod:`AstroObject`
 ==================================

 Welcome to AstroObject, a library for managing Astronomical Data.
 The idea behind this library is to bring Astronomical data and data reduction into the object-oriented age.
 This library is not meant for use with what astronomers lovingly call "codes", but rather is designed with full fledged programs in mind.

-With that in mind, it is good to know that this module is based around two concepts, **Objects** and **Frames**.
+With that in mind, it is good to know that this module is based around two concepts, **Stacks** and **Frames**.

 Often, when doing data reduction, you end up manipulating the same image or spectra many times.
 This process (in my experience) has led me to litter my directories with numerous FITS files, always prepending or appending ``b`` or some other character to indicate the current state of the image.
-This module allows you to think of each of those states of the same image as a **frame**, all belonging to the same image **object**.
+This module allows you to think of each of those states of the same image as a **frame**, all belonging to the same image **stack**.

 It just so happens that the FITS data format supports this understanding as well, by way of FITS extensions.
 As such, you can store your beautifully reduced science image in the front of a FITS image, but include a full history of that image in subsequent FITS extension frames.
 Of course, this might make for rather large FITS files, so this library makes no assumptions about how you write FITS files at the end of the day.

 ..
-Note:: The terms **Object** and **Frame** are used throughout the documentation here.
+Note:: The terms **Stack** and **Frame** are used throughout the documentation here.
 Unfortunately, *object* has a different meaning in python.
-In this documentation, when I refer to a python-style *object*, I will use *italics*, and when I refer to an AstroObject style **object**, I will use **bold**.
+In this documentation, when I refer to a python-style *object*, I will use *italics*, and when I refer to an AstroObject style **stack**, I will use **bold**.
 For clarity and emphasis sake, I will also try to use **bold** when refering to AstroObject-style **frames**

 Frames
 ******